 Contact your child's school to find out the recycling facilities they have available.

-For all other Household Hazardous Waste not listed above, please refer to Brockway Transfer Station.
+For all other Household Hazardous Waste not listed above, please refer to West Metro Recycling Centre.

 You can dispose of household chemicals and other hazardous items all year round at your local recycling centre.

-Domestic quantities of up to 20 litres or 20 kilograms per material type will be accepted free of charge, and you do not have to be a ratepayer to access this service.
+Domestic quantities of up to 20 litres or 20 kilograms per material type will be accepted free of charge.

 Aerosols and batteries can be disposed of at Metro Regional Council or nearest recycling centre.